 File a Form 990

-According to the IRS, there are 29 types of nonprofit organizations that are exempt from federal taxes and many state taxes.
+According to the IRS, there are more than 30 types of nonprofit organizations that are exempt from federal taxes and many state taxes.
 The most common type of nonprofit organization is a 501(c)(3), which is either a public charity or a private foundation.

 Even though nonprofits are exempt from federal taxes, they must still file an annual information document known as a Form 990.
 Form 990 is a public document that lets the IRS and the public examine a nonprofit’s mission, finances, and operations for the prior year.
 Depending on your nonprofit organization's assets or gross receipts, you’ll file Form 990, 990-PF, 990-EZ, or 990-N. Some churches and faith-based organizations may be exempt from this requirement if they have not formally filed for 501(c)(3) status.

 Remember that being exempt from federal income taxes doesn’t mean you can skip filing a business tax return.
 You may also need to pay property tax or sales tax.
 In some states, navigating tax codes and responsibilities can be tricky, but joining your state’s association of nonprofits can help you find information on local and state regulations.

 Make Room for Professional Accounting in Your Budget

 While this guide is meant to offer you an introduction to nonprofit accounting, it by no means replaces professional expertise.
 Many nonprofits assign accounting tasks to an untrained staff member or volunteer–a big mistake.
 Inexperienced bookkeeping can often lead to unintentional fraud and costly mistakes.
 Therefore, a professional with experience and training in nonprofit accounting is essential to your organization.